 What It’s Like to Be an Enneagram 5

 Being an enneagram Five is fulfilling and enriching.
 Fives constantly work on improving their knowledge and always want to find new ways of becoming self-sufficient.
 To be a Five is to want to be reliant.
 Their primary desire is to be competent, and their biggest fear is being helpless.
 While they benefit from relationships with others that can foster emotion and sentiment in them, too many connections can be overwhelming to an Enneagram Type 5.
-They need a sense of space so they can satisfy their most basic need.
+They need a sense of space to satisfy their most basic need.

 Enneagram Fives notice everything around them.
 Few things are unnoticed by the Five, as they will spend much of their time observing the world around them.
 Another name for an Enneagram Type 5 is The Observer, due to how much attention they place on details.
 The keen observations of an enneagram five are one thing that sets them a part of the other types.
 Characteristically, they recognize and notice things better than different personality types.

 A healthy Enneagram 5 is open-minded to the world around them and connected to a group of meaningful friendships.
 While still hungry for knowledge and understanding, they are careful not to allow this trait to overwhelmingly interfere with creating meaningful relationships or positively impact their work.

 An Enneagram 5 in growth exhibits the healthy characteristics of an enneagram type 8.
 They can communicate the necessary steps for integrating action to solve complex problems.
 Their perceptive qualities allow them to offer objective, in-depth and insightful observations of situations and information as they carefully balance complex issues and data.

 An Enneagram 5’s interests and intellectual ideals enable them to explore and build expertise in various fields, topics, and theories.
 Their diverse interests can often result in unconventional ideas and depth of knowledge, enabling them to be inventive, visionary, and pioneering.